Epic Mountain Slog Unveiled For 2020 Tour De France - UrduPoint

 "Anyone who wants to win will have to concentrate right from the start," said race architect Thierry Gouvenou.
 "Stage two could see someone win by minutes."
 Race organisers ASO hope to recapture the spirit of enterprise of the aggressively raced 2019 edition.

-"It will be aesthetically sublime," promised Prudhomme, picking out stage 13 for special attention with its alpine summit at Col de la Loze at 2,304 metres making its first appearance in the 107th edition.
+"It will be aesthetically sublime," promised Prudhomme, picking out stage 13 for special attention with its Alpine summit at Col de Loze at 2,304 metres making its first appearance in the 107th edition.

 "We are taking full advantage of starting in the south to provide a geographically varied platform to make it as pleasurable as possible."The race features a stage run between the Atlantic islands of Oleron and Re and also pays homage to late former French president Jacques Chirac with a visit to his beloved Correze region in the south-west.